eonm-abes/tefgen/README.md

 ### Basic value susbitutions

+This transformation will replace the value of all pm:bar nodes with "My new value" :

 ```
-// This transformation will replace the value of all pm:bar nodes with "My new value".
 let transformation = {
 	"pm:bar": "My new value"
 }